thomasbrus/interpres/README.md

 # Interpres
 Interpres is an **extensible LISP** which helps programmers write programs that **emit assembly instructions for any platform**.
 This is accomplished by implementing every language feature in terms of a list of assembly instructions.
-When a Interpres program is evaluated, its output can be run by the interpreter of the target platform (JVM, LLVM, ...).
+After an Interpres program is evaluated, its output can be run by the interpreter of the target platform (JVM, LLVM, ...).

 In order to not leave a programmer empty handed when getting started, a number of prelude